aarnphm/tinymorph/docs/content/SRS/SRS.md

 >
 > User agreed to submit the content into tinymorph, as well as preference

-Rationale: Tinymorph will record users' preferences selections and the uploaded file to perform SAE training, especially when user decided on a hosted inference selection.
+Rationale: Tinymorph will record users' preferences selections and the file extarction to perform opn model, especially when user decided on a hosted inference selection.

 ### 5.2 Business Rules